 Monoclonal gammopathy of undetermined significance (MGUS)

 Monoclonal gammopathy of undetermined significance (MGUS) is a condition in which an abnormal protein — known as monoclonal protein or M protein — is in your blood.
-The protein is produced in a type of white blood cell (plasma cells) in your bone marrow.

 People with monoclonal gammopathy generally don't experience signs or symptoms.
 Some people may experience a rash or nerve problems, such as numbness or tingling.
 MGUS is usually detected by chance when you have a blood test for another condition.